Common Questions

 We will not voluntarily participate in any litigation, or custody dispute in which a client is involved.
 Because the client-therapist relationship is built on trust with the foundation of that trust being confidentiality, it is often damaging to the therapeutic relationship for the therapist to be asked to present records to the court, testify whether factual or in an expert nature, in court or deposition.

 We will also not make any recommendation as to custody or visitation regarding our clients.
 We will generally not provide records or testimony unless compelled to do so by a court.
-Should a provider at Eugene Therapy be subpoenaed, court appearances are billed at $250.00 per hour with a minimum charge of eight (8) hours, for a total of two thousand ($2000) dollars.
+Should a provider at Eugene Therapy & Oregon Counseling be subpoenaed, court appearances are billed at $250.00 per hour with a minimum charge of eight (8) hours, for a total of two thousand ($2000) dollars.

 Do you accept insurance?